MartinKuschnik/FFXIV-Zodiac-Glass/README.md

 DirectX 11 is also not supported!!!

+## avast Free Antivirus
+Its possible that avast Free Antivirus (maybe also other antivirus software) will interrupt this process and will never release the process.
+If that happens you have to restart your pc and define an exception rule for the FFXIV-Zodiac-Glass exe.

 ## What is FFXIV-Zodiac-Glass?
 A tiny Final Fantasy XIV overlay that allows you to observe the progress of your Nexus and Zeta weapons.